wyleyr/hankel1867tr/TranslatorsNotes.md

 ## Translator's Notes {#Translators-Notes epub:type="foreword" lang="en"}

+This is a difficult book, but I have found that it rewards repeated study.
+It gives us a window onto the context in which modern mathematics, modern logic, and analytic philosophy developed.
+It was important to Frege, as well as to Husserl.
+It is a milestone on the road to both the axiomatization of arithmetic and to abstract algebra.
+And it is an early expression of the formalist attitude which many mathematicians at least adopt on Sundays, even if they must spend Monday through Friday in the coal mines of platonism.

+It is a very modern book in some ways, particularly in its abstract approach.
+Yet at the same time, we can see Hankel struggling with concepts that modern mathematics takes for granted.
+He does not yet have a conception of a function as an arbitrary mapping, for example;
+he is torn between thinking of an operation computationally, as something that can be "carried out" and produces a "result", and thinking of it extensionally, as defined just by the relations it imposes between its inputs and outputs.
+We do not usually feel this tension today in the context of a single work, but it remains a feature of modern mathematics' perspective on functions.
+Reading Hankel is thus a good way to gain insight into our modern perspective: not just how we got there, but also what its limitations are, and what alternatives there might be.

+### Contributing

 There is probably no translation that cannot be improved, and in this sense, no translation is ever finished.
 This translation embraces that
 fact: it is a 'living' translation, revised whenever I learn something